Fennec-hub/three-viewport-gizmo/docs/api.md

 - **`radius`** — `number`

   Sets the axes edge radius.
-When `type: 'rounded-cube'`, this will be the radius of the rounded edges and corners.
+When using `rounded-cube` type, this will be the radius of the rounded edges and corners.
 Defaults to `1` for `sphere` and `0.2` for `rounded-cube`.

 - **`background`** — `object`